Child psychopathology: Treatment

-It is estimated that 5% of children under the age of eight have a psychopathology disorder.
-Girls more frequently manifested disorders than boys in similar situations.
-By age sixteen about thirty percent of children will have fit the criteria for at least one psychopathology disorder.
-Only a small number of these children receive treatment for their disorder.
+In the United States, It is estimated that 1 in 6 children from ages two to eight have a psychopathology disorder.
+Boys of this age are more likely to be diagnosed with a disorder than girls.
+From age 9-17, at least 1 in 5 children have a diagnosed disorder, but only about a third of these children receive treatment for their disorder.
 Anxiety and depression disorders in children- whether noted or unnoted, are found to be a precursor for similar episodes in adulthood.
 Usually a large stressor similar to the one the person experienced in childhood brings out the anxiety or depression in adulthood.

 Multifinality refers to the idea that two children can react to same stressful event quite differently, and may display divergent types of problem behavior.
 Psychopathological disorders are extremely situational- having to take into account the child, the genetics, the environment, the stressor, and many other factors to tailor the best type of treatment to relieve the child of the psychopathology symptoms.

 Many child psychopathology disorders are treated with control medications prescribed by a pediatrician or psychiatrist.
 After extensive evaluation of the child through school visits, by psychologists and physicians, a medication can be prescribed.
 A patient may need to go through several trials of medicines to find the best fit, as many cause uncomfortable and undesired side effects- such as dry mouth or suicidal thoughts can occur.
-There are many classes of drugs a physician can choose from and they are: psychostimulants, beta blockerss, atypical antipsychotics, lithium, alpha-2 agonists, traditional antipsychotics, SSRIs, and anticonvulsant mood- stabilizers.
+There are many classes of drugs a physician can choose from and they are: psychostimulants, beta blockers, atypical antipsychotics, lithium, alpha-2 agonists, traditional antipsychotics, SSRIs, and anticonvulsant mood- stabilizers.
 Given the multifinality of psychopathological disorders, two children may be on the same medication for two completely different disorders, or have the same disorder and be taking two completely different medications.